jaegertracing/documentation/content/docs/1.13/troubleshooting.md

 ## Use the logging reporter

-Some Jaeger clients are able to log the spans that are being reported to the logging facility provided by the instrumented application.
-Typically, this can be done by setting the environment variable `JAEGER_REPORTER_LOG_SPANS` to `true`, but refer to the Jaeger Client's documentation for the language you are using (in some cases you need to explicitly pass a logger to the Client).
+Most Jaeger clients are able to log the spans that are being reported to the logging facility provided by the instrumented application.
+Typically, this can be done by setting the environment variable `JAEGER_REPORTER_LOG_SPANS` to `true`, but refer to the Jaeger Client's documentation for the language you are using.
+In some languages, specifically in Go and Node.js, there are no de-facto standard logging facilities, so you need to explicitly pass a logger to the Client that implements a very narrow `Logger` interface defined by the Jaeger Client.
 When using the Jaeger _Java_ Client, spans are reported like the following:

     2018-12-10 17:20:54 INFO  LoggingReporter:43 - Span reported:  e66dc77b8a1e813b:6b39b9c18f8ef082:a56f41e38ca449a4:1 -  getAccountFromCache